shihaohong/journal-app/README.md

 - The write page requires authentication via password
 - Posts are stored in Cloudflare D1 database
 - Images are stored in Cloudflare R2
-- The app currently uses in-memory storage for local development
+- By default, `bun run dev` uses in-memory storage for faster iteration
+- Use `bun run dev:cf` or `bun run dev:cf:local` to test with actual Cloudflare services